aeon0/d4lf/README.md

 your YAML files is up to you; you can put all of these into just one file or have a dedicated file for each type of filter, or even split the same type of filter over multiple files.
 Ultimately, all profiles specified in your `params.ini` will be used to determine if an item should be kept.
 If one of the profiles wants to keep the item, it will be kept regardless of the other profiles.
+Similarly, if a filter is missing in all profiles (e.g., there is no `Sigils` section in any profile), all corresponding items (in this case, sigils) will be kept.

 ### Aspects